VPC design for the Elastic CI Stack for AWS

 A private subnet's route table does not grant direct routable access to or from the internet.
 Instead, a private subnet's default route is pointed to a NAT instance or a NAT gateway.
 A NAT device lives in the public subnet, and rewrites the private source IP address of any outbound connections to its own public IP address.
 NAT devices statefully limit response traffic to known outbound network connections, similar to a security group.

-In order to diagnose agent instance performance and behaviours, it is common to remotely access an interactive prompt.
-There are a number of options available for remote access to instances in a private subnet.
+To diagnose agent instance performance and behaviours, it is common to remotely access an interactive prompt.
+There are a number of options available for remote access to instances in a private subnet, described in the following sections.

 Installing the AWS SSM Agent allows you to initiate sessions on private instances without requiring publicly routable SSH, or adding a VPN gateway to your VPC.